alexanderrud/ebs-test/README.md

 #### Inside project you can find postman collection file (EBS Test.postman_collection.json).
 #### Please import it into your Postman app to test the endpoints.
 #### After importing make sure that all environment variables are used and please generate jwt token by running login request.
+#### If you receive an error after request running, it may happen in case of old jwt token.
+Please change Bearer Token with fresh one.

 ### PS
 #### I wanna thank the EBS Integrator team for giving me the opportunity to express myself.
 It was interesting task :)